gbabbitt/ATOMDANCE-comparative-protein-dynamics/README.md

 2. conda create --name atomdance
 3. conda activate atomdance
 4. python3 INSTALL.py

+version 2.0 introduces the AAV (atomdance audio-vuslizer) for data sonification of protein interactions.
+It has a stand-alone GUI (AAV.py) to run MD simulations, extract trajectory, and analyze the time course of the simulation creating a sound file, spectrogram/sonogram, and movie file.
+See software landing site for more details.
+This additional software has 4 python module dependencies (opencv-python, soundfile, pydub, moviepy)

 For fully licensed Amber software users, we also have a standalone GUI as well...available here https://gbabbitt.github.io/amberMDgui/